How to use this guide

 The following content elements exist:

 - The top level elements are called parts.
 You are currently in the part titled "Introduction to our guide".
-In navigations, short titles are used to save space and enhance skim reading; the current part's short title is "Introduction".
+In the navigation, short titles are used to save space and enhance skim reading; the current part's short title is "Introduction".

 - Every part contains several chapters.
-You are currently in the chapter titled "How to use this guide"; its short title is "How to".
+You are currently in the chapter titled "How to use this guide"; its short title is "How to use".

-- Most chapters contain several pages (and sometimes even sub pages).
-The current chapter does not have any of these though.
+- Most chapters contain several pages (and sometimes even sub pages), although the current chapter does not have any of these.

-A the bottom of each content element, links to its sub-elements are displayed (if there are any).
-They are similar to the links in the content navigation, but display both the title and lead text of an element, supporting skim reading and providing quick navigation to interesting elements.
+At the bottom of each content element, links to its sub-elements (chapters or pages) are displayed (if there are any).
+They are similar to the links in the content navigation sidebar, but display both the title and lead text of an element, supporting skim reading and providing quick navigation to interesting elements.

 Browsing vs. full read

-Being a comprehensive tutorial, the contents of this guide consequentially build up on each other.
+Being a comprehensive tutorial, the contents of this guide build up on each other sequentially.
 So we highly recommend you to start reading from the very beginning, then make your way continuously through the guide (use the Previous and Next links at the bottom to do so).
 Alas, internal links between different contents are provided sparingly.

-However, we have given our best to make the individual content elements als self-standing and self-explanatory as possible.
+However, we have given our best to make the individual content elements as self-standing and self-explanatory as possible.
 This allows you to browse them on their own as a quick reference.
-Use the content navigation to quickly access different contents.
+Use the content navigation sidebar to quickly access different contents.

 Staying up to date